lkahlon9/fare_evasion/README.md

 - Functools
 - Pillow
 Additionally, you will need access to Twitter's API via your own API key.

+### To get the interactive map running:
+1. Make sure you have the necessary libraries installed.
+2. Run all cells of "fairevasion_main.ipynb"
+3. Run all cells of "png_formation.ipynb"
+4. Run all cells of "Map of Subway Stations (Made with Folium).ipynb"
+5. Open Map.html

 ### Data Sources
 - <a href="https://www1.nyc.gov/site/nypd/stats/reports-analysis/subway-fare-evasion.page">New York Police Department Fare Evasion Arrests and Summonses by Quarter</a>